ChasidyB/Number-Checker-even-odd/README.md

 ## ▶️ Running the Program

 Make sure you have Python installed.
-Then run the script in your terminal
+Then run cs_warmup.py in your terminal